tehhi42/jetthoughts.github.io/_posts/2013-09-26-capistrano-3-passing-parameters-to-your-task.markdown

 I used the quotes, because for `zsh` the brackets are used for some shell features.

-Some more information with good examples of passing parameters to rake task [here](http://viget.com/extend/protip-passing-parameters-to-your-rake-tasks)
+Some more information with good examples of passing parameters to rake task can be found [here](http://viget.com/extend/protip-passing-parameters-to-your-rake-tasks)